tkr22777/teaching-cs-630/week_04/05_select_basics.md

 ## Overview

 The SELECT statement is the most commonly used SQL command for retrieving data from database tables.
-This guide covers basic SELECT operations using standard SQL.
+This guide covers basic SELECT operations using Oracle SQL.

 ## Sample Data